-Karina began rock climbing outdoors in the early 1990s.
+Karina Salenger, OTR/L, began rock climbing outdoors in the early 1990s.
 She is an early adopter, innovator and leader in the field of Therapeutic Rock Climbing.
-Karina teaches rock-climbing staff at Climbing Gyms, as well as allied health professionals, educators and parents techniques for working with neurologically diverse individuals in the sport and therapeutic modality of rock climbing.
+Karina is available to teach rock-climbing staff at Climbing Gyms, as well as allied health professionals, educators and parents techniques for working with neurologically diverse individuals in the sport and therapeutic modality of rock climbing.
 Karina specializes in working with children diagnosed with Autism, ADHD, and Sensory Processing Disorder.

 "I never in a million years could have imagined how much he would like this,